sujin2f/paper/doc/conclusion_en.md

 <p align="center"><strong>Double Tunnel Experiment</strong>: Where it suppose to go if it is divided into two pieces?</p>

-I imagine the experiment to prove the hypothesis, making double tunnel instead of the double slit.
+I imagine the experiment to prove the hypothesis, making a double tunnel instead of the double slit.
 What would happen inside the tunnel?
 Each tunnel contains the divided ethers, and the sparkle would travel through the spaces.
 I expect one ether should be disappeared.
 Otherwise, our world will be full of divided ether, and it is not stable.

 **Added on 2022-11-15** It happened.
-The experience is changing spin of a divided neutron, and the neutron was affected by both tunnel.
+The experience is changing the spin of a divided neutron, and the neutron was affected by both tunnels.
 [Quantifying the presence of a neutron in the paths of an interferometer](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.4.023075)

 ### Hypothesis of the Hypothesis (1): Time does not exist in our universe.

 What is a sparkle?
 Ether cannot travel more than the speed of light because the mass will be increased and become like a black hole, and the sparkle will be stopped eventually.
-Therefore, the independent sparkle, the light, can fly into the speed of light.
+Therefore, the independent sparkle, the light, can fly at the speed of light.
 In the other words, the sparkle has the property, named time.
 Time is not the property of our universe.
 It is the property of the matter.
 Logically speaking, there is no concrete reason the universe should have time.

 <p align="center">
  <img src="../images/pic14.png">